patrickenfuego/Chapterize-Audiobooks/README.md

 The model used for speech-to-text conversion is really dependent on the quality of the audio.
 The model included in this repo is meant for small distributions on mobile systems, as it is the only one that will fit in a GitHub repository.
 While it has worked really well in my testing, you can download a larger model [here](https://alphacephei.com/vosk/models); simply replace the directory inside `/model` with the new model directory.

+### Supported Languages

+The `vosk-api` provides models in several languages.
+By default, only 'en-us' is provided with this repository, but you can download additional models from [the vosk website](https://alphacephei.com/vosk/models).
+Simply replace the existing model inside the `/model` directory with the one you wish to use.

+The following list provides ths supported language codes at the time of this writing:

+- kz
+- en-gb
+- vn
+- es
+- ru
+- de
+- ja
+- cs
+- pl
+- en-in
+- hi
+- en-us
+- pt
+- nl
+- tr
+- ua
+- cn
+- eo
+- tl-ph
+- ar
+- it
+- fr
+- el-gr
+- ca
+- sv
+- fa

+---

 ## Dependencies